efene/efene.github.io/_sources/language-reference.rst.txt

 The second case transforms a string of length 1 into a character type, it has the same effect as the dolar sign in erlang.

-a tagged expression works the same as a tagged value but applies to expressions, the syntax is the same except that the ^ symbol is used instead of #::
+A tagged expression works the same as a tagged value but applies to expressions, the syntax is the same except that the ^ symbol is used instead of #::

     ^_ begin "this is ignored" end